Customers Pricing Contact Sales

 4. Vendor payment

 After receiving the services, the buyer must match the invoice with the purchase order.
-Match invoices with purchase orders.
 Approve correct invoices and send them to finance for payment.
 In the event of any discrepancies, the invoice is rejected and returned to the vendor.

 5. Vendor offboarding

 When a contract ends or a vendor leaves, removing the vendor from finance and administrative records is critical.
-It’s as essential as onboarding for protecting sensitive data and maintaining business continuity, and it requires collaboration among legal, IT, procurement, and compliance.
+It is crucial to remove the vendors as there are data privacy concerns, to protect sensitive data, and to maintain business continuity.

 Here are the seven most important qualities in a top vendor management system: